thebamaman/ld2l-discord-bot/README.md

 LD2L Bot is a bot that sits in the official LD2L Discord server and runs some very helpful services to try to keep things running smoothly for the league.

 ##What's New?##
+	v1.2
+	-added new command !calendar to PM user a link for the game calendar in each timezone -updated !findMatches command to search by date

     v1.1.4
     -fixed bug with !findmatches when it was used by non-casters